snapshot-labs/snapshot-strategies/src/validations/passport-gated/README.md

 This implementation uses the Gitcoin Passport API to check whether a user has a valid passport by looking for their stamps.

 ## Code Explanation

-The main function in this codebase returns a binary score based on whether the user's passport is flagged as a likely Sybil.
+[Soon] The main function in this codebase returns a binary score based on whether the user's passport is flagged as a likely Sybil.

 ## Modifications

 The original code utilized the Passport SDK to check if the user has a valid passport.
-However, with the introduction of the Passport API, we can now simplify the process by checking for a score.
+[Soon] However, with the introduction of the Passport API, we can now simplify the process by checking for a score.

 ## Last Modified

-This code was last modified on May 11, 2023.
+This code was last modified on June 1, 2023.

 Feel free to customize and extend this implementation to suit your specific needs.